milasantacruz/test_widgetbook/README.md

 # WIDGETBOOK SETUP

 - cd to test_widgetbook
-- to run code generator : flutter pub run build_runner build --delete-conflicting-outputs
+- to run code generator :
+´´´flutter pub run build_runner build --delete-conflicting-outputs´´´
-- To run the Widgetbook app: flutter run -d chrome -t lib/main.dart
+- To run the Widgetbook app:
+´´´flutter run -d chrome -t lib/main.dart´´´

 **Remember** that you can create a Widgetbook entry point in your existing app or create a new independent one.

 Directories are a list of folders, components, and use cases.
 Generator creates the directories variable automatically.

-´´´
 // single app
 flutter_app
 └─── lib